FPGA-Research-Manchester/fos/README.md

 - Dirk Koch (<dirk.koch@manchester.ac.uk>)

 ## Contributors
-Anuj Vaishnav, Khoa Dang Pham, Joe Powell, Alasdair Olway, Dirk Koch
+Anuj Vaishnav, Khoa Dang Pham, Joe Powell, Alasdair Olway, Kyriakos Paraskevas, Andrew Attwood, Dirk Koch

 ## Acknowledgments
 - This work was produced at the University of Manchester as part of PhD and MPhil Projects.